-Any device connected to a University network must be managed in accordance with Information Security Policy.
+Any device connected to a University network must be managed effectively.
 Devices that do not comply with IT Services' standards for effective management are liable to physical or logical disconnection from the network without notice.

 3.5.
 Use of Services Provided by Third Parties